-For most firewall or proxy systems, we recommend specifying a whitelist of DNS names for GoTo services so outbound connections can be made.
-The list of GoTo domains currently includes (but is not limited to) the following:
+For most firewall or proxy systems, we recommend specifying a whitelist of DNS names for LogMeIn services so that outbound connections can be made.
+The list of LogMeIn domains currently includes (but is not limited to) the lists below.

 Note: This will soon change to *.filestackapi.com.

 |*.filestackapi.com||Third-party file-hosting service

 |*.logmein.com||Corporate domain used by multiple LogMeIn products|

 |*accounts.logme.in||Corporate domain used by multiple LogMeIn products|